 First, they fretted about unfinished business, or unresolved relationships.
-Secondly, they regretted not having found the work they wanted to do that fed their soul, doing work that mattered and matched well with their skills and interests, having compromised for a good enough job for the benefits, money and success.
+Secondly, they regretted not having found the work they wanted to do that fed their soul.
+Others wished they had a career or position that mattered and matched well with their skills and interests having compromised for a good enough job for the benefits, money and success.
 Thirdly, they spoke about lifestyle whereas many said “I could have worked less, enjoyed my life and family more.”
 I suggest there’s no need to die or live in this manner especially when there are choices.

 Today, approximately 150,000 people around the world will die.
 There are many different reasons for these deaths, but each died their death as they must.
 Some died in surrender with their minds open and their hearts at peace while others died in confusion, suffering from a life that remained unlived.

 Often we fail to live our lives to the fullest because we imagine that there is an infinite amount of time and so we continue to postpone living a fully conscious and authentic life.

 Our fear or denial of death is deeply repressed and usually unconscious.
 It typically only surfaces when we are directly confronted with its immensity; when a loved one dies or when we ourselves are challenged with illness, old age or a deep crisis; situations that make us aware of impermanence and the insecurity of life on the physical plane, because nobody is an exception from this.

 The denial of death no matter what your age is a hindrance to being present and open to change because the mind says, “I’ll do it later.”
 In this way, denial of death is, in fact, denial of life.